MartinSalias/AgileArch/manuscript/basics-README.txt

 Agile software development crystalized at the start of the XXI century as a reaction to these prescriptive processes, putting the focus back in the non-repetitive side of programming, fostering relationships, team dynamics, collaboration outside of the technical roles, and maximizing feedback loops everywhere.

-In the first part of this book I want to provide a short recap of its main topics, just to set expectations, boundaries and terminology I will use in the resto of the book, and as a pivot for further discussion.
+In the first part of this book I want to provide a short recap of its main topics, just to set expectations, boundaries and terminology I will use in the rest of the book, and as a pivot for further discussion.

-First I will review the Agile paradigm from the values and principles and the practices in he most common frameworks like Scrum and Extreme Programming, its Lean cousin Kanban, and then what I understand as the meta-model behind Agile.
+First I will review the Agile paradigm from the values and principles and the practices in he most common frameworks like Scrum and Extreme Programming, its Lean __cousin__ Kanban, and then what I understand as the meta-model behind Agile.

 Then I will do the same with Software Architecture, focusing mostly in the type of Architecture I will refer to in this book, and pointing to connected disciplines.

 Lastly I want to present my view of the main challenges Software Architecture face on Agile teams, projects and organizations, and provide a short overview of the different approaches I present about this topic during the rest of the book.

-## Acknowledgements
+### Acknowledgements

 This book is still a work in progress, but luckily I'm not alone.
 I want to thank several friends who helped me come to the ideas I'm compiling here, and also the ones helping me during writing, by providing feedback about concepts, grammar even my style and humor (or lack of thereof).